DefiLlama/DefiLlama-Adapters/README.md

 Follow [this guide](https://docs.llama.fi/submit-a-project) to create an adapter and submit a PR with it.

-Also, don't hesitate to ping me on Twitter or send a message on our discord if we're late to merge your PR.
+Also, don't hesitate to send a message on [our discord](https://discord.gg/buPFYXzDDd) if we're late to merge your PR.

 ## Getting listed